 Maple syrup, in a joint effort with unsweetened applesauce and a bit of fresh orange juice, is all the sweetness these humble muffins need.
 Eating one will render you energized and satisfied instead of sugar-buzzed.

 One final tip: cool the muffins completely before trying to remove the paper liners.
-If an earlier attempt is made, the muffins will stick in a most tenacious way!
+If an earlier attempt is made, the muffins will stick to the paper in a most tenacious way!